alisondy/website/content/en/docs/guides/manage-helm-charts/chartmuseum.md

 ### Cloud Storage

-It is inadvisable while still possible to use a `Bucket` as a source for a `HelmRelease`, as the whole storage bucket will be downloaded by source controller at each sync.
-The bucket can easily become very large if there are frequent releases of multiple charts that are stored in the same bucket.

 A better option is to use [Chartmuseum](https://github.com/helm/chartmuseum) and run a cluster local Helm repository that can be used by source controller.
 Chartmuseum has support